kchara21/react-front-crud-users/README.md

 ### Objectives:

-- Manage from the consumption of a RESTful API the information of the Users, that is, obtain, store, edit and delete.
+- Manage in the web interface and from the consumption of a RESTful API the information of the Users, that is, obtain, store, edit and delete.
 - Implement the open standard JWT (JSON Web Token) for the authentication and authorization (security) of the web service.